#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the soil isn't cold and frozen, consider planting your flower, fruit, or veggie seeds directly into your garden.
+If the soil is pliable and warm, consider planting your flower, fruit, or vegetable seeds directly into your garden.
 This is called the "direct sow" method.
 Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
 Consult your seed envelope for how and when to sow seeds.

 How do I plant flower seeds?